n00dles/ogma-docs/pages/en/index.md

 ---
-title: OGMA CMS - The Basics
+title: OGMA Docs - The Basics
-author: Mike
+author: n00dles
 ---
 [jumbotron]
 #Welcome to OGMA-Docs
 [lead]A simple to install and use document management system[/lead] [/jumbotron]

-## Introduction in russian
+## Introduction

 OGMA-Docs is a free, open source documentation system.

-[button value="Download me Now!!" type="warning" href="http://www.digimute.com" /]